openjdk/guide/src/guide/hotspot-development.md

 This specifies that:

-1. Log messages with info level and up with tags gc and marking to stdout.
+1. Log messages with info level and up, with tags gc and marking, to stdout.
-2. Log messages with warning level and up with tag alloc to stderr.
+2. Log messages with warning level and up, with tag alloc, to stderr.
-3. Log messages with error level and up with tag breakpoint to file breakpoint.txt with the decorator level.
+3. Log messages with error level and up, with tag breakpoint, to file breakpoint.txt, with the decorator level.

 UL automatically applies a default argument of `-Xlog:all=warning:stdout:uptime,level,tags` when logging is enabled.
 This can be disabled by prepending `-Xlog:disable` to your arguments.